MicahElliott/flowrist/README.md

 ```

 I called `y` a similarity because you know it immediately from qwerty days.
-`u` is a "minor" move.
+`u` is a "minor" move (though admittedly not that easy).

 ## Transitional

 If you want to keep it more similar to Colemak, or do a transitional approach,
 you can do the following, where the only 5 significant moves are `wolam` (but
-don't get too settled with the painful `m`!).
+don't get too settled with the pinky `m`!).
 This will give you a pretty good
 taste of Flowrist without _all_ the upfront mental effort:

 ```